BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 <img src='/images/fast-tab-switcher-ss.png' style='max-width: 100%' alt='Screenshot'>
 </a>

-The extension is built using [Browserify](http://browserify.org/) (and [Reactify](https://github.com/andreypopp/reactify), for the JSX transformation), which allows us to build code using Node.js style `require`s and `module.exports`...s.
+I chose to use [Browserify](http://browserify.org/) (and [Reactify](https://github.com/andreypopp/reactify), for the JSX transformation) to build this application, which allows us to build code using Node.js style `require`s and `module.exports`...s.
+It's not required for building this kind of app, but having access to Node packages and tooling is a nice win.
+Check out [the build scripts](https://github.com/BinaryMuse/chrome-fast-tab-switcher/tree/master/scripts) I used to build the Browserified bundles (`build.sh` builds one time then exits, `watch.sh` watches for changes in the sources files and compiles continuously).

 React's Big Idea
 ================